|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In Poland, many enjoy a rabarbar z miodem—rhubarb honey drink—during the heat of summer.
 It is a refreshing, cold elixir made with rhubarb and honey, which are two common Eastern European ingredients.
-The tang from the rhubarb makes it comparable to cranberry juice cocktail, and served over ice, this Polish rhubarb honey drink a real thirst quencher.
+The tang from the rhubarb makes it comparable to a cranberry juice cocktail, and when served over ice, this Polish rhubarb honey drink is a real thirst quencher.

 To make it, raw rhubarb is processed until it forms a pulp and then covered with hot water.
 The mixture is chilled, strained, and the rhubarb liquid is then combined with the honey water.
 Poured over a glass of ice and garnished with an orange slice or mint, this pretty pink drink is a welcome beverage on a hot day.